tdurouchoux/dsview_vault/topics/Library/Rill.md

 ---
-date: '2024-10-18'
+date: '2024-11-09'
 type: Library
 ---

-A tool for creating declarative dashboards and visualizations using structured data modeling syntax.
+A BI-as-Code tool that combines generative AI for creating and managing dashboards and metrics with a declarative syntax for visualizations, enabling a user-friendly experience through structured data modeling.